Big Kids Need Vaccinations, Too

 Human Papillomavirus Vaccination

-The human papillomavirus (HPV) is a common virus that's spread through sexual contact.
-In both men and women it can cause genital warts and lead to cancers including throat, penile and cervical cancers.
+Human papillomavirus (HPV) is a common virus that's spread through sexual contact.
+In both men and women the HPV virus can cause genital warts and lead to cancers including throat, penile and cervical cancers.

 Boys and girls should get the vaccination around the age of 11 or 12, but you can start the series as early as age 9.
 Your pediatrician will give your child two shots spaced six to 12 months apart.